meddelare/meddelare-node-counters/README.md

 ## Configuration

-Configure the middleware instance at creation time, for example `new SocialButtonsCounts({ unknownCount: 0 })`.
+Configure the middleware instance at creation time, for example `new MeddelareCounters({ unknownCount: 0 })`.

 These are the default values.